Joan Bennett Kennedy: Marriage, family, and divorce

 Two of their children were cancer victims.
 Ted Jr. developed bone cancer at age 12, which resulted in the removal of a portion of his right leg in 1973, and Kara was treated for lung cancer in 2003; Kara died of a heart attack at the age of 51 on September 16, 2011.

 Ted suffered a severe back injury in a 1964 airplane crash while campaigning for his first full Senate term.
 Joan assumed his campaign appearance duties during his successful re-election bid.
 He had previously won a special election in November 1962 to serve the remaining two years of his brother John F. Kennedy's Senate term, following John's resignation upon his election as the 35th President of the United States in November 1960.

 In July 1969, Ted was involved in a car accident at a bridge on Chappaquiddick Island in Massachusetts that resulted in the death of his passenger, Mary Jo Kopechne.
 Although pregnant, and having been confined to bed in the wake of two previous miscarriages, Joan attended Kopechne's funeral.
 Three days later, she stood beside her husband in a local court when he pled guilty to leaving the scene of an accident.
 She suffered a third miscarriage shortly thereafter.

-In 1970, Kennedy would perform a recital with the Philadelphia Orchestra that won her standing ovations and stellar reviews.
-Throughout the years, Kennedy would continue to appear in concert halls all over the world, performing a wide range of classical compositions under the batons of many of the leading conductors of the era, including Boston’s own Arthur Fiedler, Seiji Ozawa, and John Williams, and made friends with many of the most notable figures in the classical music world.
+In 1970, Kennedy would perform a piano recital with the Philadelphia Orchestra that won her standing ovations and stellar reviews.
+Throughout the years, Kennedy would continue to appear in concert halls all over the world, performing a wide range of classical compositions under the batons of many of the leading conductors of the era, including Boston’s own Arthur Fiedler, Seiji Ozawa, and John Williams, and made friends with many of the most famous figures in the classical music world.
 During performances for the Boston Pops Orchestra, Kennedy would also at times narrate Sergei Prokofiev's Peter and the Wolf.

 The couple separated in 1978 after twenty years of marriage.
 Around this time, Kennedy gave interviews to People and McCall's magazines discussing her struggles with alcoholism.
 She described using alcohol to cope with unhappiness and social pressure, and spoke openly about her recovery through the Alcoholics Anonymous twelve-step program.
 Despite their separation, they remained legally married during his failed 1980 U.S. presidential campaign.
-They later announced plans to divorce in 1981; the divorce was granted in 1982, and finalized in 1983.
+They later announced plans to divorce in 1981; the divorce was granted in 1982.